Ph.D. Social Work, Smith College School for Social Work, 2011

 B.A., History and French, Duke University, 1999

 Sarah Shea’s interests include infant mental health research and practice, attachment based trauma, practice with children in foster care, and the parallel process experienced by clinicians providing services to children and families.
-Her certifications are PhD, MSW, LMSW, IMH-E® (III).
+Her certifications are PhD, MSW, LMSW, IMH-E® (IV-R/F).
 In terms of her practice experience, she worked in community mental health settings providing outpatient psychotherapy, with a focus on parent-infant psychotherapy for families at risk for attachment problems.
 Her scholarly work has been published in Clinical Social Work Journal, Psychoanalytic Social Work, and Smith College Studies in Social Work.
 In Winter 2013, she received Eastern Michigan University’s Provost New Faculty Award for her research proposal, “Evaluation of the Effects of Specialized Reflective Practice Training on Infant Mental Health Practice and Supervision.”

 SWRK 315: Theoretical Bases of Social Work Practice